scottgasch/pyutils/docs/pyutils.rst

 -------------------

-This file mainly contains code for changing the nature of text printed to the console via ANSI escape sequences.  e.g. it can be used to emit text that is bolded, underlined, italicised, colorized, etc...
+This file mainly contains code for changing the nature of text printed to the console via ANSI escape sequences.
+For example, it can be used to emit text that is bolded, underlined, italicised, colorized, etc...

+It does *not* contain ANSI escape sequences that do things like move the cursor or record/restore its position.
+It is focused on text style only.

-It also contains a colorizing context that will apply color patterns based on regular expressions to any data emitted to stdout that may be useful in adding color to other programs' outputs, for instance.
+The file includes a colorizing context that will apply color patterns based on regular expressions / callables to any data emitted to stdout that may be useful in adding color to other programs' outputs, for instance.

-Here are the predefined color names it knows:
+In addition, it contains a mapping from color name to RGB value that it uses to enable friendlier color names in most of its functions.
+Here is the list of predefined color names it knows:

 .. raw:: html